NASA’s Curiosity rover found an unexpected type of silica mineral on Mars called Tridymite.

 Found in the Gale crater on Mars, and it could change what we know about how the planet formed.
 It’s called Tridymite, and it is a type of silica mineral.

-“I always tell fellow planetary scientists to expect the unexpected on Mars,” Doug Ming, co-author on the new paper, said in a statement.
+“I always tell fellow planetary scientists to expect the unexpected on Mars,” Doug Ming, a co-author on the new paper, said in a statement.
 “The discovery of tridymite was completely unexpected.
 This discovery now begs the question of whether Mars experienced a much more violent and explosive volcanic history during the early evolution of the planet than previously thought.”

 The presence of tridymite on Mars was a surprise because it’s associated with a specific type of volcanic activity called silicic volcanism.
 Scientists didn’t think was ever present on Mars.